 How did you get into the aviation industry?

-Describe your career so far
+Tell us about your career so far.

 What do you enjoy most about your job?

 I’m proud to be a part of the relatively small circle of people worldwide (and an even smaller circle here in Austria) who have the chance to build full flight simulators, helping to improve pilot training and subsequently contribute to safer skies across the globe.
 It’s hugely exciting to be working at the forefront of new technologies, witnessing how they make a difference to the products that real people rely on, and use, every day.

 What do you enjoy the least?

 In Graz, it would have to be the few months of the year when I get snowed in.
 My commute can be tricky at times – but then, that’s a fairly universal complaint.